Parmeggiani-Lab/elfin-data/README.md

 The repository should only be accessible to those who have been granted permission from either of the above authors.

-The data here are used in the main [elfin](https://github.com/Parmeggiani-Lab/elfin) project.
+[elfin](https://github.com/Parmeggiani-Lab/elfin) requires the data stored in this repository.

 Setup:
 ```